 "All of us define ourselves by what we do well," Holt Klinger said.
 "It's crucial that people with dementia continue to have access to that things they want to do, for which they are talented and skilled - in short, that make them still feel like and be themselves."

 In addition to focusing on person-centered dementia care in its Clare Bridge Program, Brookdale dedicates significant time and resources to the fight against the disease, with strong participation in the Alzheimer's Association's Walk to End Alzheimer's.
 In 2016, the company raised more than $2.4 million and remained the largest fundraiser nationally, with over 6,800 associates, residents and family members taking part in the 706 teams Brookdale fielded for the Walk nationwide.
 Since 2008, Brookdale has contributed nearly $10 million to the Walk to End Alzheimer's.

 Brookdale Senior Living Inc. is the leading operator of senior living communities throughout the United States.
 The Company is committed to providing senior living solutions primarily within properties that are designed, purpose-built and operated to provide the highest-quality service, care and living accommodations for residents.
 Brookdale operates independent living, assisted living, and dementia-care communities and continuing care retirement centers, with approximately 1,031 communities in 46 states and the ability to serve approximately 101,000 residents as of September 30, 2017.
 Through its ancillary services program, the Company also offers a range of outpatient therapy, home health and hospice services.
 Brookdale's stock is traded on the New York Stock Exchange under the ticker symbol BKD.

-*Press Release by Brookdale Senior Living: Disabled World makes no warranties or representations in connection therewith.
+*This information is from an external source (Brookdale Senior Living).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.